lixinhe4090/External_crosshair/README.md

    ```bash
    pip install pyautogui
    ```
-3. Compile the script using PyInstaller(Remember used "cd C:/Users/..."):
+3. Compile the script using PyInstaller:
     ```bash
-    cd C:/Users/Administrator/Desktop/
     pyinstaller --onefile --noconsole External_crosshair.py External_crosshair.py
     ```
 4. The new External_crosshair.exe will be in the ./dist folder.
 Ready to go! 🚀